 In fact, cyanocobalamin isn’t something nature ever intended your body to deal with – it exists only as a chemical synthesized in laboratories and doesn’t occur naturally in any living organism.
 Your body actually has no use for the cyano- compound itself, and will set about converting any cyanocobalamin you take into methylcobalamin as soon as possible, as the methyl- compound is what the human body needs to function properly.

-This doesn’t only mean that cyanocobalamin is a less efficient way to supplement your vitamin B12 intake, but you also face the problem of what happens to the cyanide group that is liberated during its conversion into the ‘active’ (useful) form of B12, methylcobalamin.
-Cyanide is of course commonly used as a poison, so your body must remove this unwanted substance from your body.
-It should be noted that the amounts of cyanide released in the conversion process aren’t thought to be large enough to actually cause any damage, but it’s fair to say that most people would prefer not to take the risk of deliberately ingesting cyanide!
+This doesn’t only mean that cyanocobalamin is a less efficient way to supplement your vitamin B12 intake – you also face the problem of what happens to the cyanide group that is liberated during conversion into the ‘active’ (useful) form of B12 i.e. methylcobalamin.
+Cyanide is of course famous for being a poison, so your body needs to remove this unwanted substance.
+It should be noted that the amounts of cyanide released in the conversion process aren’t thought to be large enough to actually cause any damage (and some common foods will also introduce small amounts of cyanide into your system).
+Still, it’s probably fair to say that most people would prefer not to start deliberately ingesting cyanide!

 However, perhaps the greatest benefit of methylcobalamin comes when you consider the problem of B12 deficiency.
-In the majority of cases, this isn’t actually caused by not getting enough of the vitamin from the diet, but being unable to absorb the vitamin properly (which can be caused by a variety of medical issues).
+In the majority of cases, this isn’t actually caused by not getting enough of the vitamin from the diet, but from being unable to absorb the vitamin properly, which can be caused by a variety of medical problems.
 Taking methylcobalamin sublingually (under the tongue) or with an injection allows the body to bypass the problematic absorption in the small intestine and use the vitamin immediately.
 This ensures that your body gets exactly what it needs, whereas if cyanocobalamin is used there can be further problems with converting the chemical into the active methyl- form.
-Heavy smokers especially may struggle to process cyanocobalamin because of heavy metals and toxins that build up in the liver.
+Heavy smokers in particular may struggle to process cyanocobalamin because of heavy metals and toxins that build up in the liver.

 So why do pharmaceutical companies use cyanocobalamin in the first place?
 Why does it ever appear in multivitamins, and why do so few people know about the better alternative?
 The answer is predictably disappointing: money.
 Synthesizing the unnatural cyano- form is far cheaper than making or obtaining methylcobalamin, and most of these businesses are more focused on increasing their profits than making sure you get the best possible supplementation.